hxuhack/logic_bombs/README.md

 ----
 ###Trigger Types

 a.1.
+Input
+a.2.
 Time
-a.2.
+a.3.
 Website
-a.3.
+a.4.
 CPU Info
-a.4.
+a.5.
 System Call
-a.5.
+a.6.
 Virtual Machine

 ###Camouflage Types
 b.1.
 Hash